drduh/YubiKey-Guide/README.md

 sudo service sshd reload
 ```

 Unplug YubiKey, disconnect or reboot.
-Log back into Windows, open a WSL console and enter `ssh-add -l` - you should see nothing.
+Log back into Windows, open a WSL console and enter `ssh-add -l` - no output should appear.

 Plug in YubiKey, enter the same command to display the ssh key.